belbert/VCVTB/The Book of VCVTB.md

 The Out folder contains the simulation results of all excecuted simulations.
 A selection of the 	data in this folder is already stored in the MySQL database.
 However, the data is kept here to 		check for errors.
 To detect folders containing errors you can use DetectSevereErrors.py.
 Once 	this is done the oUT folder can be Cleaned using the CleanUp.py script.

 Power.py This script does a pressure loss calculation for the ductwork and calculates the energy use of the supply and the extract fan.
 Currently it is only useful for the casestudy.
-It has yet to be made generally applicable for other configurations of ductwork and fans with other caracteristics using the 3D procedures mentioned above.
+It has yet to be made generally applicable for other configurations of ductwork and fans with other characteristics using the 3D procedures mentioned above.

 4.6 PostProcessing Modules and Results: (MySQL, Python, Pascal)
 ---------